Make a difference while you’re making a living

 The paid training program lasts 60 to 90 days and includes a combination of classroom, in-vehicle, route and in-service training.
 A training day is typically eight to 10 hours long.
 Candidates accepted into the training program should be prepared to be available for training during all GoTriangle operating hours.
 Trainees must attend all scheduled training classes.

-- What hours would I work as a Bus Operator with GoTriangle?
+- What hours would I work as a Transit Operator with GoTriangle?

 New driver training opportunity at GoTriangle